Usenet ASCII-IPA transcription

-Comparison of Kirshenbaum with X-SAMPA
+Comparison of Usenet ASCII-IPA with X-SAMPA

-The system uses almost all lower-case letters to represent the directly corresponding IPA character, but unlike X-SAMPA, has the notable exception of the letter 'r'.
-Examples where the two systems have a different mapping between characters and sounds are:
+ASCII-IPA uses almost all lower-case letters to represent the directly corresponding IPA character, but unlike X-SAMPA, has the notable exception of the letter 'r'.
+A non-comprehensive list of sounds where the two systems use different characters:

-Kirshenbaum charts of consonants and vowels
+ASCII-IPA charts of consonants and vowels

 This chart is based on information provided in the Kirshenbaum specification.
-It may also be helpful to compare it to the SAMPA chart or X-SAMPA chart.
+It may also be helpful to compare it to the SAMPA chart or X-SAMPA chart ~ see Comparison of ASCII encodings of the International Phonetic Alphabet.

 Consonant chart

 The IPA consonant chart, for comparison, uses many symbols that are less widely supported:

 Vowel chart

 The IPA vowel chart, by comparison, uses many symbols that are less widely supported:

 Vowel modifiers and diacritics

 Modifiers and diacritics follow the symbol they modify.